mozilla/marketplace-frontend-docs/docs/topics/testing.rst

 ~~~~~~~~~~~~~~~~

 We use `CasperJS <http://casperjs.readthedocs.org/en/latest/>`_
-(*v1.1.0-beta3*) to write ouj end-to-end, or integration, tests.
-These tests
+(*v1.1.0-beta3*) to write our end-to-end, or integration, tests.
+These
-live in the ``tests`` directory.
+Node-based tests live in the ``tests`` directory.
 This directory comprises of:

 - ``captures`` - contains screenshots taken whenever a test fails
+- ``lib/constants.js`` - holds reusable constants
-- ``helpers.js`` - helps power our tests on top of casperjs. contains various
+- ``lib/helpers.js`` - helps power our tests on top of CasperJS. contains
-  assertion facilities, utilities, and sets up necessary callbacks.
+  various assertion facilities, utilities, and sets up necessary callbacks.
 - ``settings_travis.js`` - contains test settings and is copied into the
   project directory during Travis tests (in .travis.yml)
-- ``ui`` - holds the actual tests
+- ``ui`` - holds the actual test suites

 CasperJS spins up PhantomJS, a headless browser, and runs the tests.
 The tests
 *usually* consist of telling CasperJS what to click and then asserting that a